s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Audio Recording

-The addition of a microphone significantly slows down the frame recording rate due to an unknown contention between the two I2S channels.
+The addition of a microphone significantly slows down the frame recording rate due to an unknown contention between the two I2S channels, which also degrades the audio quality.

 An I2S microphone can be supported, such as INMP441.
 PDM and analog microphones cannot be used due to limitations of I2S_NUM_1 peripheral.
 I2S_NUM_0 is not available as it is used by the camera.
 The audio is formatted as 16 bit single channel PCM with sample rate of 16kHz.
 The I2S microphone needs 3 free pins on the ESP32, selected from the following 4 pins:
 - pin 3: Labelled U0R.
 Only use as input pin, i.e for microphone SD pin, as also used for flashing.
 Default microphone SD pin.